chaplin89/chaplin89.github.io/_posts/2025-07-06-Soldering-wires-cheatsheet.md

-# Soldering wires cheatsheet
-This is mostly made for myself as I wanted these information in a single page and in an easily accessible place.
+**Important note**: This is mostly made for myself as I wanted these information in a single page and in an easily accessible place.
 Don't take it as the bible.
 I'm not a pro (by no means).

 ## Properties
 The main properties of the soldering wire are: